dhelmy990/dam_recbole_benchmark/README.md

 # Usage
-main.ipynb is a simple sequential implementation of the experiments that was run on google colab with an A100 GPU, and can be used as a simple entry point
+main.ipynb is a simple sequential implementation of the experiments that was run on google colab with an A100 GPU, and can be used as a simple entry point.
+Simply download the ipynb and run it from start to end.

 # RecBole Benchmarking: BPR vs LightGCN vs SGL